RetroPie/RetroPie-Docs/docs/Netplay.md

 If you will be acting as the host...

-- Set your Netplay Mode to Server
+- Set your Netplay Mode to host
 - Change Host IP Address to your ip address
 - Either go to your router settings and open the port 55435 for both TCP and UDP, OR change the TCP/UDP Port setting in RetroArch to one that's already open
 - Select a number for Delay Frames.
 If you are experiencing a very low fps, try increasing this number.